robbert-vdh/yabridge/README.md

 some additional dependencies for their GUIs to work correctly.
 Notable examples
 include:

-- **REAPER** and **Renoise** can both freeze when using plugins that call the `audioMasterUpdateDisplay()` function because of mutual recursion limitations.
-  Until this is fixed you can set an [option](#compatibility-options) through `yabridge.toml` to work around this. **This workaround is no longer needed in the master branch version of yabridge and will be removed in the next release.**
 - **Native Instruments** plugins work, but Native Access is unable to finish installing the plugins.
 To work around this you can open the .iso file downloaded to your downloads directory and run the installer directly.
 When